 Failure to do so will result in the coating having difficulty bonding to the surface.
 The higher the quality of that nano-technological bond – the longer it will continue to adhere.
 This results in longevity, a more enhanced shine, and improved hydrophobic properties.
 However, if there are contaminants or damage to the surface where the coating will bond, there will be some negative side-effects.

-It’s also comprised mainly of quartz (SiO2) which is basically microscopic glass.
-This will amplify the shine underneath.
+A nano-coating like Armor Shield IX is made from SiO2 or liquid quartz.
+It’s essentially a tiny layer of glass that is very hard -- like 9H hardness.
+This depth enhances the shine.
 However, if there are contaminants or scratches on that surface, it will have a reverse effect.

 Reduced Hydrophobic Properties